REVIEW - Adare Manor, Ireland's rejuvenated masterpiece - bunkered.co.uk

 The course

 Originally opened in 1995, Adare Manor was never a bad course.
-It was in fact good enough to host two editions of the Irish Open, first in 2007 and again the following year when Richard Finch famously went for an unscheduled swim in the River Maigue en route to winning the second of his two European Tour titles.
+It was in fact good enough to host two editions of the Irish Open, first in 2007 and again the following year when Richard Finch famously went for an unscheduled swim in the River Maigue en route to winning his second European Tour titles.

 Even so, it was an afterthought in discussions about great Irish golf courses, a discussion that has typically been dominated by links layouts.

-“Royal County Down, Royal Portrush, Ballyliffin, Ballybunion, Portstewart, Lahinch… oh and Adare Manor’s quite good, too.”
+“Royal County Down, Royal Portrush, Ballyliffin, Ballybunion, Portstewart, Lahinch… Adare Manor’s quite good, too.”

 Still, it had potential.

-McManus, a proud Limerick man himself, recognised that and, shortly after buying the resort, he commissioned Tom Fazio to rework it.
+McManus, a proud Limerick man, recognised that and, shortly after buying the resort, he commissioned Tom Fazio to rework it.
 The brains behind the likes of Firestone, Conway Farms and Lake Nona, Fazio has also worked with Augusta National since 2002 on tweaking (as sympathetically as possible) the host venue for The Masters.
 So, he brought considerable pedigree to the development.

 • The jaw-dropping cars of the world's top golfers